How to Grow Asparagus at Home!

 After they are completely brown, you can trim them down for the next year, they have gotten all the energy out of them they can.
 The following spring, you will start to get spears again and you can watch for any that are big enough to harvest.
 Then the cycle starts all over again, take the ones that are big enough, leave the skinny ones for the plant.

 Asparagus is super fun because it is ready to harvest before most of your other crops are ready.
-Getting to harvest something in April gets your garden juices flowing.
+Getting to harvest something in March or April gets your garden juices flowing.
 It’s so refreshing as you long for the tastes of summer!
+You may even get a few more spears to harvest in fall.
+But remember, to only take the big ones.

 More information on how to build raised beds, build a trellis for your plants, and basic gardening information you need is available here in these beginning gardening videos.
 Click here for more information.
 You can even download a tour of what types of beds we have in our preschool gardens for free.